kashkoool/nizargold/DEPLOYMENT.md

 1. Go to [Railway Dashboard](https://railway.app/dashboard)
 2. Click "New Project"
 3. Choose "Deploy from GitHub repo"
-4. Select your repository
+4. Select your repository: `kashkoool/nizargold`
-5. Railway will automatically detect it's a Node.js project
+5. Railway will automatically detect the Node.js backend in the `server/` directory

 ### 3. Configure Environment Variables
 In Railway dashboard, go to your project → Variables tab and add: